Welcome to day 1 of PSYJuly!

 If the human brain was a computer, it felt like the processing power was increased 100x on psychedelics.
 Even in the afterglow of my first experiences, I felt like the operating system of my mind was working much more smoothly and cleanly.
 I felt like I’d gained IQ points and even remember even saying to a friend that LSD was like a fertiliser for the mind.

-Since that fateful day in late 2011 when I had my first LSD and MDMA experience, psychedelics have been my foremost interest, one of my greatest passions, and my favourite and most rewarding practice/hobby/activity/enhancer (I struggle to find a single word as the applications are so wide reaching).
+Since that fateful day in late 2011 when I had my first LSD and MDMA experience, psychedelics have been one of my foremost interests, greatest passions, and my favourite and most rewarding practice/hobby/activity/enhancer (I struggle to find a single word as the applications are so wide reaching).

 Even after years of exploration and countless experiences, the psychedelic experience remains as fresh as ever.
 I continue to be surprised and amazed at what these incredible substances can offer.
 The range of experience that is possible continues to blow me away.